Hacking and Computer Crime

 steering, unless the car was in reverse.

-Miller and Valasek are scheduled to present their techniques at Black Hat
+Miller and Valasek presented their techniques at Black Hat in August

-in August 2015.
-Months before, they notified Chrysler of the problem,
+2015.
+Months before, they notified Chrysler of the problem, which then had

 Chrysler stated that they "appreciated" the work.
 They also said,